-Explain how different academic fields in the social sciences concentrate on different aspects of studying societies in the past and present, and how scholars in these fields collaborate to produce knowledge.
+Explain how different academic fields in the social sciences concentrate on different means of studying societies in the past and present.

-Political science: structures and institutions of governments, rights and responsibilities, political authority and power

-uses sources such as policies, news reports, statistical data on voting, maps showing demographic information and political boundaries

-Economics: decisions about resource use, forces that affect production, consumption, trade, national and global economies, and standard of living

-uses sources such as statistics on labor, income, capital, supply, demand, stock market reports, charts on economic trends over time, maps showing human, natural and capital resources

-Geography: Earth’s physical features, political boundaries, and human alteration of the environment; how location and resources affect settlement and migration and cultural diffusion, the complexity of ecosystems

-uses sources such as spatial and environmental data, map and GIS data, data on climate change, migration data, city and regional planning data

-History: change and continuity over time, causes and consequences of events, and connections among individuals, their contexts, and events; changes caused by interactions among societies such as conflict, conquest, colonization

-uses sources such as documents, artifacts, photographs, paintings, music, oral histories, diaries

-Archaeology: explanations of how people lived in the past and the evolution of complex societies reconstructed from artifacts and other data

-uses sources such as artifacts, organic remains, climate data, maps and GIS data, and documents
+Give examples of ways in which a current historical interpretation might build on, extend, or reject an interpretation of the past.

+Give examples of how archaeologists, historians, geographers, economists, and political scientists work as teams to analyze evidence, develop hypotheses, and construct interpretations of ancient and classical civilizations.

-Clarification statement: Building on what students have learned about civics, economics, geography, and history in previous grades, the grades 6 and 7 standards are designed to deepen students’ understanding of how the social science disciplines can be used systematically in the study of countries and regions.
+Clarification statement: Building on what students have learned about civics, economics, geography, and history in previous grades, the grades 6 and 7 standards are designed to deepen students’ understanding of how the social science disciplines can be used systematically in the study of countries, regions, and the past.

-Topic 2 Foundations of complex societies: human origins through the Neolithic Age
+Topic 2.
+Human origins, the Neolithic and Paleolithic Eras

-Supporting Question: Why do people form complex societies?
+Supporting Question: How did life on Earth begin and why did humans form complex societies?

 Describe the great climatic and environmental changes that shaped the earth and eventually permitted the growth of human life.

+Clarification statement: The grade 6 standards for Earth and Space Science of the Science and Technology/Engineering Framework (2016) address the fossil record and the concept of geological time.

-Identify sites in Africa where archaeologists have found evidence of the origins of modern human beings and explain current theories of how human groups moved from Africa over time into the continents now known as Asia, Europe, the Americas, and Oceania.
+Identify sites where archaeologists have found evidence of the origins of modern human beings and explain current theories of how human groups moved from Africa over time into the continents now known as Asia, Europe, the Americas, and Oceania.
+Give examples of how ongoing archaeological research adds new data that changes interpretations of how migrations and habitation sites are dated.

-Describe the characteristics of the hunter-gatherer societies of the Paleolithic Age (the

-use of tools and fire, hunting weapons, beads and other jewelry)

-Explain the importance of the invention of metallurgy (the mining and working of metals) and agriculture (the growing of crops and the domestication of animals).

-Describe how the invention of agriculture led to settlement, population growth, and the emergence of complex societies.

-Explain the importance of the characteristics of complex societies, as identified by historians and archaeologists.

-the presence of geographic boundaries and political institutions
+Explain that the term Paleolithic Era refers to the period of earliest human history, beginning c.
+2.6 million years ago to c, 11,700 years ago, characterized by the first use of stone tools, fire, hunting and gathering weapons, and, about 50,000 years ago, by cave painting, sculpture, tools, and artifacts using diverse materials such as bone, shell, stone, mineral pigments, and wood).

+Explain that the term Neolithic Era refers to the period beginning about 10,000 years ago to c.
+4500 or c.
+2000 BCE in different parts of the world, in which the technologies of agriculture (growing crops and the domestication of animals) and metallurgy (mining and working of metals) were invented and refined, and in which complex societies begin to appear.

+Explain how complex societies that practice agriculture may differ, some developing into permanently settled communities, some being nomadic and moving livestock from place to place, some cultivating land temporarily and moving to another location when a plot of land is no longer productive.

+Explain that scholars have attempted to define the characteristics of a complex society (sometimes called “civilization”) since the early 20th century, and although debates are ongoing, many cite these characteristics:

 an economy that produces food surpluses

-a concentration of population in distinct areas or cities
+dense populations in distinct areas or cities

-the existence of social classes
+stratified social classes

+specialized occupations

-developed systems of religion and learning
+developed systems of government, religion, and learning

-achievements in art, architecture, and technology
+achievements in technology, art, and monumental architecture

-systems of record keeping
+systems of record keeping, either written or oral

-Explain the ways in which complex societies interact and spread from one region to another (e.g., by conquest, trade, colonization, religious conversion, adoption of new foreign words into the native language, adoption of new cultural practices).
+Explain the ways in which complex societies interact and spread from one region to another (e.g., by trade, cultural or linguistic exchanges, migration, religious conversion, conquest, or colonization).

-Using world maps of key early archaeological sites and photographs of archaeological evidence (e.g., stone tools, evidence of fire, carved or painted marks or images, other artifacts), explain theories about the origins of modern human beings and their migrations.

-Construct and interpret a timeline that shows some of the key periods in the development of
+Construct and interpret a timeline that shows some of the key periods in the development of human societies in the Paleolithic and Neolithic Eras.
+Use correctly the words or abbreviations for identifying time periods or dates in historical narratives (decade, age, era, century, millennium, CE/AD, BCE/BC, c. and circa).
+Identify in BCE dates the higher number as indicating the older year (that is, 3000 BCE is earlier than 2000 BCE).